microsoft/pxt/common-docs/reference/math/map.md

 * a new value that is a [number](/types/number) converted from original **value** using a mapping of the **from** range into the **to** range.

-# Example
+# Example #example

-Find out the age in "people years" of a dog that's `7` years old.
+Use a lifespan map to find out the age in "people years" of a dog that's `7` years old.

 ```block
 let dogsAge = 7